 Who is this course for?

-This two-year degree programme is designed to suit students who are interested in a career as a practicing psychologist, criminologist or a range of other related career paths, such as the police, probation service, social work, criminal lawyer and health care professional.
+This two-year degree programme is designed to suit students who are interested in a range of career paths, including: practising psychologist, criminologist, police, probation service, social work, criminal lawyer and health care professional.

 What are the entry requirements for the course?